alexandermittet/TrafficPulse/README.md

 ### Requirements:
 - pip freeze > requirements.txt
 - Needs the Bytetrack repo cloned locally in '/src'.
 Install: "gh repo clone ifzhang/ByteTrack"
+- Needs to be run from "cd src" and not root